-Large-scale ICT bulldozer for mining D375Ai-8 teleoperation model could find the most ideal product specification.
+The teleoperation model of D375Ai/475Ai-8 largescale ICT bulldozer for mining application was developed with involvement by members from product planning, system development, and marketing from the planning phase.
+This approach was taken to guarantee that we could find the most ideal product specification.
 Even though this model is put into commercial operation following trial at customer site, we continue to provide technical support in collaboration with support teams in each region of the world, in accordance with the site network infrastructure, the dozer application and use case, and the operation rules that differ from site to site.